-So can a securities broker, we’ve now learned.
 With the arrest of New York investor Bernard L. Madoff for securities fraud involving at a multi-billion dollar Ponzi scheme, both prominent business figures and small business people have learned they have been swindled out of their investments.
-This is the largest fraud case in U.S. history.
+This was the largest fraud case in U.S. history.

 “We are alleging a massive fraud — both in terms of scope and duration,” said Linda Chatman Thomsen, the Director of the SEC’s Division of Enforcement.
 “We are moving quickly and decisively to stop the fraud and protect remaining assets for investors, and we are working closely with the criminal authorities to hold Mr. Madoff accountable.”

 The SEC charged Madoff and his investment firm with violations of the anti-fraud provisions of the Securities Act of 1933, the Securities Exchange Act of 1934, and the Investment Advisers Act of 1940.
 The securities fraud charge carries a maximum penalty of 20 years in prison and a maximum fine of $5 million.

 Although the Madoff case made front-page news, many more smaller-scale Ponzi schemes are being committed against small business people.

 According to the FBI, a Ponzi scheme is essentially an investment fraud wherein the operator promises high financial returns or dividends that are not available through traditional investments.
 Instead of investing victim’s funds, the operator pays “dividends” to initial investors using the principle amounts “invested” by subsequent investors.

 The scheme generally falls apart when the operator flees with all of the proceeds, or when a sufficient number of new investors cannot be found to allow the continued payment of “dividends.”